jcrobak/parquet-python/docs/source/details.rst

 ``has_nulls`` with a list of columns known to contain NULLs - however if None is encountered in a column not in the list, this will raise an exception.

+``has_nulls=True`` should be considered the default option for output designed to be read by other parquet readers, since NaN and NULL are generally not considered to be equivalent in Spark and Impala as they are in pandas.
+It is typical for those systems to write all fields in a schema as optional (allowing NULLs), even when the schema design suggests that they are in fact required.

 Data Types
 ----------